 School of Emergency Medical Technology

-MGHS School of EMT to offer EMT-Specialist course in Gwinn
+MGHS School of EMT to offer a 16-month Paramedic Training Course

-Marquette General Health System School of EMT is offering an EMT-Specialist program in conjunction with Forsyth Township EMS.
-Our nearly 200-hour program teaches the Intermediate level of care, and is open to applicants who are already licensed EMT-Basic’s.
+Marquette General Health System School of Emergency Medical Technology will offer an intensive, 16-month EMT-Paramedic training program.
 This program trains the individual at a higher level than Michigan and the National Standard Curriculum requires.
-Upon successfully completing this course, participants will be eligible to sit for the certification and licensure exams.
+Upon successfully completing this course, participants will be eligible to sit for the licensure exams.
 “At the School of Emergency Medical Technology, it is our vision to provide students high-quality EMS education that is accessible and affordable, particularly to the high-need rural communities of the Upper Peninsula,” said Dennis Karuzas, EMT-P I/C, Director of the School of Emergency Medical Technology.
+“We will teleconference our program from Marquette General to locations throughout the Upper Peninsula.”

-Tom Flynn, a Paramedic Instructor for nearly twenty-five years, will coordinate the program.
-This training will include both classroom and clinical hours.
-Classes will be held Tuesday and Thursday evenings from 6 to 10 p.m.
+Classes will be held Monday and Wednesday evenings from 6 to 10 p.m.
 (EST), along with several Saturday sessions which will begin at 9 a.m.
-Classroom and homework will include lecture, hands-on practical, and computer-based quizzes and exams.
+Saturday classes will consist of both six and eight-hour sessions.
+Classroom and homework will include lecture, hands-on practical and computer-based quizzes and exams.
 Students are required to have access to a reliable computer and Internet throughout the course.
-Students will also be required to perform approximately 50 hours of clinical time in the pre-hospital and hospital setting.
+Students will also be required to perform approximately 600 hours of clinical time in the pre-hospital and hospital setting.